 How much water should your dog drink?

 Dogs can drink sparkling water, but only in very small amounts.
 Even if you personally guzzle sparkling water religiously, you shouldn't expect the same out of your dog.
-Your dog will be very happy and healthy if you keep filling up his water bowl with fresh, still water.
+Your dog will be very happy and healthy if you keep filling up his water bowl with fresh, non-sparkling water.

 It is extremely important that you keep your dog hydrated with un-carbonated (still), fresh water in his water bowl on a regular basis.
 Do not replace a dog's regular drinking water with carbonated water.
 There is a risk of bloat when a dog drinks sparkling water, and because of this, you will only want to serve it to your dog in small amounts as a special treat.